 NASDAQ is proposing to extend for three months the fee pilot pursuant to which NASDAQ distributes the NASDAQ Last Sale ("NLS") market data products.
 NLS allows data distributors to have access to real-time market data for a capped fee, enabling those distributors to provide free access to the data to millions of individual investors via the internet and television.
-Specifically, NASDAO offers the "NASDAQ Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/Amex" data feeds containing last sale activity in US equities within the NASDAQ Market Center and reported to the jointlyoperated FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAQ TRF"), which is jointly operated by NASDAQ and the Financial Industry Regulatory Authority ("FINRA").
-The purpose of this proposal is to extend the existing pilot program for three months, from October 1, 2010 to December 31,
+Specifically, NASDAQ offers the "NASDAQ Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/Amex" data feeds containing last sale activity in U.S. equities within the NASDAQ Market Center and reported to the jointly-operated FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAO TRF"), which is jointly operated by NASDAQ and the Financial Industry Regulatory Authority ("FINRA").
+The purpose of this proposal is to extend the existing pilot program for three months, from April 1, 2011 through June 30, 2011.

 This pilot program supports the aspiration of Regulation NMS to increase the availability of proprietary data by allowing market forces to determine the amount of proprietary market data information that is made available to the public and at what price.
 During the pilot period, the program has vastly increased the availability of NASDAQ proprietary market data to individual investors.
-Based upon data from NLS distributors, NASDAQ believes that since its launch in July 2008, the NLS data has been viewed by over 50,000,000 investors on Web sites operated by Google, Interactive Data, and Dow Jones, among
+Based upon data from NLS distributors.
+NASDAQ believes that since its launch in July 2008, the NLS data has been viewed by over 50,000,000 investors on Web sites operated by Google, Interactive Data, and Dow Jones, among others.

 The text of the proposed rule change is below.
-Proposed new language is underlined; proposed deletions are in brackets.
+Proposed new language is italicized; proposed deletions are in brackets.